devanarayanapc/Android-Studio-Project/README.md

-# Deen Dayal Upadaya Grameen Kaushalya Yojana(DDU/GKY)
+# BLOOD BANK APPLICATION
-## These are my AI Business Intelligence Analyst projects.
+## These are my project Phase 1.